narayanrai97/ride-share-rails/Calender.md

 month_of_year: 0  # The month_of_year is set to 0 because it is not recurring once a month every year.
 type_of_repeating: “monthly” # The type_of_repeating is set to monthly because the schedule window above recurs monthly.

 # Example of yearly.
-Occurs second week of January on Tuesday .
+Occurs every second week of January on Tuesday .

 ScheduleWindow Model
 id: 6